swcarpentry/make-novice/_episodes/02-makefiles.md

 > dropped.
 {: .callout}

-The rule `dat` is also an example of a rule that has no actions.
+The rule `dats` is also an example of a rule that has no actions.
 It is used purely to trigger the build of its dependencies, if needed.

 If we run,